31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 During autumn and winter, the addition of a pergola heater can extend the usability of your garden and let you sit outside in warmth.
 Because these structures provide both shelter and heat, they are ideal for hosting gatherings on chilly autumn nights.

-13. Dine around the fire
+13. Dine around a Firepit Dining Set

-Luna 8 Seat Outdoor Fabric Rectangular Ceramic Firepit Dining Set in Oyster Grey - £3,849
+Kalama 8 Seat Rectangular Teak Firepit Dining Set in Latte - £2,999.00

 Turn your garden into a cosy outdoor dining room with an outdoor dining table and built-in fire pit.
 You and your guests or family members will enjoy hearty autumn meals while basking in the warmth and ambience of the flames right in the centre of the table.